01You Get Collection Calls About Accounts You Never Opened

 Recognize the Signs of Identity Theft

-There were 13.1 million victims of identity theft in 2015, according to Javelin Strategy & Research's 2016 Identity Fraud Report.
+There were 16.7 million victims of identity theft in 2017, according to a study by Javelin Research.
 Identity theft costs victims significantly in both time and money.
 Though most credit card issuers have zero fraud liability policies, consumers can potentially spend hundreds of dollars and dozens of hours dealing with identity theft.

 Early detection is always key when it comes to fighting identity theft.
-The sooner you find out about a theft occurrence, the sooner you can take steps to correct any damage that's already been done and to prevent further damage.
-Learn to recognize the signs of identity theft so you can respond quickly.
+The sooner you find out about a theft occurrence, the sooner you can take steps to correct any damage and prevent further damage.
+Here's how to recognize the signs of identity theft so you can respond quickly.